aS AN INDIVIDUAL

 - offer to show new students around the school

-- help refugee students to feel welcome by talking to them at lunchtime or before school
+- help refugee students to feel welcome by talking to them

 - ask them to sit with you in class or at lunchtime